-Many non-citizens in immigration detention are eligible for an immigration or ICE bond—that is, to have a sum of money put up on their behalf that will be returned if they show up for all their court and other dates with U.S. immigration authorities.
+Many non-citizens in immigration detention are eligible for an immigration or ICE bond—that is, to have a sum of money deposited on their behalf that will be returned if they show up for all their court and other dates with U.S. immigration authorities.
 If they do so, the money will eventually be returned.

 For more information on what you can do to help your detained family member, read Immigration 101: Information for Detainee's Family and Friends.